UAB Blazers baseball

 The UAB Blazers baseball team is a varsity intercollegiate athletic team of the University of Alabama at Birmingham in Birmingham, Alabama, United States.
-The team is a member of Conference USA, which is part of the National Collegiate Athletic Association's Division I. UAB's first baseball team was fielded in 1979.
+The team is a member of American Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. UAB's first baseball team was fielded in 1979.
 The team plays its home games at Regions Field in Birmingham, Alabama.
 The Blazers are coached by Casey Dunn.

+UAB in the NCAA tournament

 Blazers in Major League Baseball

 Since the Major League Baseball Draft began in 1965, UAB has had 28 players selected.